Ask a COVID-19 Question

 - Is public transportation operating?
 Yes.

-- Domestic air travel and travel within the country by bus, train, and other means of transportation has resumed.
+- Domestic air travel and travel within the country by bus, train, and other means of transportation is functioning.

 Fines for Non-Compliance: